flutter-form-builder-ecosystem/flutter_form_builder/README.md

 * `FormBuilderImagePicker` - Picker a image from Gallery or Camera and stores it in a List of images, File or String. **Note**: This picker is available for iOS and Android.
 * `FormBuilderPhoneField` - International phone number input.
 * `FormBuilderRadio` - Used to select one value from a list of Radio Widgets
+* `FormBuilderRadioGroup` - Used to select one value from a list of Radio Widgets
 * `FormBuilderRangeSlider` - Used to select a range from a range of values
 * `FormBuilderRate` - For selection of a numerical value as a rating
 * `FormBuilderSegmentedControl` - For selection of a value from the `CupertinoSegmentedControl` as an input